 Autism is a lifelong developmental disorder that can affect anyone.
-Neither an illness or disease, it is now more commonly referred to as autism spectrum disorder.
-A complex disorder, symptoms can be challenging for both the person with autism and their loved ones but, with the correct specialist interventions, speech and communication can be improved.
-There is no ‘cure’ for autism; the emphasis is on ensuring a fulfilling and happy life for the person with the disability.
+Neither an illness or disease, the disability is now more commonly referred to as autism spectrum disorder.
+As a complex disorder, autism symptoms can be challenging for both the individual with autism and their loved ones.
+With the correct specialist interventions, speech, communication and confidence can be improved.
+There is no ‘cure’ for autism; the emphasis on autism care is ensuring those who have autism are still able to live a fulfilling and happy life.

 Experts believe that people are born with genetic dispositions to autism, with signs presenting themselves often before the age of three.
 Although any gender or race can be affected, there is a higher number of recorded cases in men.